When to start training your retriever to hunt

 Moving to e-collar pressure

-Hopefully, you have been doing the obedience work previously recommended.
+Hopefully, you have been doing the obedience work with a chain collar as previously recommended.
 If you have, your dog should be obedient on-lead and now its time to start working with an electronic collar.
 You may have decided not to use an electronic collar, that’s fine, but you may reach a point where your dog is failing to progress with obedience off-lead and at that time you may find yourself needing to reconsider your decision.

 If you are using an electronic collar, make sure you take time to properly collar condition your dog.
 Not sure how to do this?
-We have an e-book coming out on this soon.
-For now you can get some information here.
+We have a series of posts on this topic.

 Finish up hunting equipment introductions